Siphon880gh/workout-player/README.md

 YOUTUBE https://www.youtube.com/watch?v=lETF5JRgEN8 436 500
 ```

 Note that clipping Youtube shorts are not supported.
+Clipping the other types of media (FBVideo, etc) are also not supported.
+Will implement if there's interest shown in the app.

 ## Activity Duration/Countdown Format:
 - When it comes to the exercise activity's durations/countdowns.